What should I do if a loved one has been arrested?

 What is a civil rights suit?

 A civil rights suit is a legal case against a representative of a government entity for violating the civil rights laws of an individual.
 Such cases include, for example, excessive force committed by a police officer; failure to provide mental health care for a disabled person in jail or prison; failure to provide medical care in jail or prison; failure to disclose evidence helpful to an accused’s defense that undermines confidence in the verdict; and government or private discrimination in housing, employment or facility access on the basis of race, sex, sexual orientation or disability.
-KMBL specializes in individual and class action lawsuits.
+MBL specializes in individual and class action lawsuits.

 When does a civil rights suit have to be filed?

 For violations of federal law, normally a lawsuit must be filed within two years from the date of the injury.
 For violations of California law, even if brought with a federal claim, an administrative claim against a government entity normally must be filed within six months of injury; a lawsuit must be filed within six months from the time the administrative claim is resolved.

 How long does a civil rights suit take?